IM-UR-CITY/im-ur-city/index.md

 ## The Vision
 ---------------------------------------
-_Long term:_ Infrastructure for Digital City-States
-_Medium term:_ Platform for Digital Agents as a Service
+_Short term vision:_ Platform for Digital Agents as a Service
+_Medium term vision:_ Infrastructure for Digital City-States
+_Long term vision:_ Fluid Reality Digital Framework

 ## The Mission
 ---------------------------------------
-Augmenting social interactions through digital agents and decentralised technologies
+Augmenting social interactions through digital agents and decentralised technologies to create a new type of digital societies.

 ## Project Status